Flooristics, LLC

 Here are the steps that flooring contractors follow to ensure that they are getting proper measurements and monitoring the concrete so that they know when it is ready.

 2. The flooring contractor drills a cylindrical hole in the concrete slab with a rotary hammer drill.
-The depth and number of any hole depends on the depth as well as the surface area of the slab.
+The depth and number of any hole depend on the depth as well as the surface area of the slab.

-Flooring contractors that follow this rigorous testing method will feel confident in knowing that they are making the right call in moving forward on a building project because they will have the evidence that their concrete is finally ready.
+Flooring contractors who follow this rigorous testing method will feel confident in knowing that they are making the right call in moving forward on a building project because they will have the evidence that their concrete is finally ready.
 The ASTM-F-2170 is the gold standard when it comes to testing moisture in concrete, and it’s worth it to ensure fewer problems during any building project.

 Filed Under: Floor Safety, Flooring Help, Tools Tagged With: ASTM F 2170, concrete moisture tests, equipment to measure moisture in concrete, moisture concrete test, moisture sensor test, test concrete for moisture